MK2112/dreamStride/README.md

 ## Roadmap

-- [x] Project structure and repository initialization
-- [x] Integration and adaptation of the DayDreamer implementation for Webots
-- [x] Creation and configuration of the Webots simulation environment with the Spot robot ([SimulationEnv/worlds/DayDreamerWorld.wbt](SimulationEnv/worlds/DayDreamerWorld.wbt))
-- [x] Development of the Spot controller for robot control and observation in Webots ([spotcontroller/spot\_controller.py](spotcontroller/spot_controller.py))
-- [x] Establishment of bidirectional socket communication between the DayDreamer algorithm and the Webots controller
-- [x] Implementation of the wrapper to translate between algorithm and controller ([spot\_wrapper.py](spot_wrapper.py))
-- [x] Adjustment and integration of the training process for the Webots environment ([dreamer.py](dreamer.py))
-- [x] Implementation and testing of the replay buffer, logger, and utilities
-- [x] Documentation of setup and training steps in the README
-- [x] Provision of example images and architecture overview
-- [ ] Extension and optimization of the training and evaluation scripts for more/different simulated environments
+- [ ] Extend and optimize training and evaluation scripts for more/different simulated environments
-- [ ] Development and integration of logging and visualization tools for training progress and model performance
+- [ ] Integrate logging and visualization tools for training progress and model performance
-- [ ] Improvement of codebase modularity and extensibility for additional robot types and tasks
+- [ ] Improve codebase modularity and extensibility for additional robot types, tasks
-- [ ] Testing out new and more interpretable reward functions that effectively guide smaller RL agents to achieve complex goals while balancing multiple, potentially conflicting objectives
+- [ ] Test new, more interpretable reward functions that effectively guide smaller RL agents to achieve complex goals while balancing multiple, potentially conflicting objectives
-- [ ] Preparation and release of tutorials, examples, and further documentation

-## Short-Term TODO

-- [ ] Enforce naming conventions, linting
-- [ ] Outsource common parameters to a config json
-- [ ] Distinguish and fix MUJOCO implementation from WeBots implementation
-- [ ] Add more comments and docstrings, specifically to the dreamer implementation
-- [ ] Go over distributed training elements